Lady-Pi/HabitTrackerProject/README.md

 1. Open the Command Prompt:
    - For Windows, press Win + R, type cmd, and hit Enter.

-2. Before running the app, ensure the Virtual Environment is active.
+2. Ensure the Virtual Environment is active.

 On Windows: